Chris Thomas (basketball player): Freshman

-He received many post season awards such as Big East Conference Freshman of the Year.
+Big Chris received many post season awards such as Big East Conference Freshman of the Year.
 He also won the National Freshman of the Year by Basketball Times and Basketball News.
 He finished as the team's second-leading scorer with a 15.6 scoring average.

 Sophomore

 An honorable mention Associated Press selection.
 His numbers were up from last season as Chris finished the season second in scoring again with an 18.7 scoring average.
 He became the 43rd player in Notre Dame basketball history to score 1,000 career points and just seventh player to reach the mark in his second season.
-Coming off a season where he garnered Associated Press honorable mention All-American honors, Thomas declared himself eligible for the 2003 NBA Draft on May 6, 2003.
+Coming off a season where he garnered Associated Press honorable mention All-American honors, Thomas declared himself eligible for the 2003 NBA draft on May 6, 2003.
 After participating in individual workouts with a number of teams, Thomas never got a guarantee he would be a first-round pick, which meant a guaranteed three-year contract.
-Thomas withdrew on June 6 to return to Notre Dame for the 2003-04 year.
+Thomas withdrew on June 6 to return to Notre Dame for the 2003–04 year.